a-parris21/ap21-ssg/README.md

 ## Overview

 This tool is a static site generator (SSG) written in JavaScript and can be run from the Windows CMD or PowerShell.
-This SSG allows the user to specify a `.txt` file (or a directory of `.txt` files) as input for the program, which will then generate HTML files for each `.txt` file inputted.
+This SSG allows the user to specify a `.txt` or `.md` file (or a directory of `.txt` or `.md` files types) as input for the program, which will then generate HTML files for each `.txt` file inputted.

 ## Requirements

-All version numbers listed are the recommended versions, though please note that updated/newer versios
+All version numbers listed are the recommended versions, though please note that updated/newer version

 -   `Node.js` v14.3.0 or higher.
 -   `NPM` v6.14.0 or higher.